KristianKermedchiev/Softuni-JavaScript/06.Objects and Classes/README.md

 # Softuni

-Softuni courses and homeworks.

-Softuni JavaScript Fundamentals Module - 16MAY2022 - 7AUG2022.

-In this course we covered the following topics:
+In this lecture we covered the following topics:

-- Basic Syntax, Conditional Statements and Loops

-- Data Types and Variables

-- Arrays

-- Functions

-- Arrays Advanced

-- Objects and Classes
+Objects and Classes

-- Associative Arrays

-- Text Processing

-- Regular Expressions

-More information about each topic will be present in its respective folder.
+• Objects (definition, properties and methods);

+• Reference vs. Value Types;

+• JSON;

+• Classes.